bobbyziom/OSC-yun-harmony/README.md

 10) Choose File->Examples->yunOSC->send_example.

+11) Update sketch with your ip

-11) Upload and listen to your analog reads.
+12) Upload and listen to your analog reads.